isabella232/dde-handsonlab/step4/README.md

    Updating service linkextractor_www (id: h1czrmxu3geu37lqq6f39wc73)
    Application "linkextractor" upgraded on context "default"
    ```
+   NOTE: Use the command `docker app upgrade linkextractor --parameters-file ./parameters/production.yml` on macOS or Linux.

    This production parameters file contains different variables for the ports
    our application runs on.
 It is quite common that port `80` will be
    unavailable in production clusters.